thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 on the well-known gateway location {{gateway-location}}.
 Use of encrypted DNS along with DNSSEC can also be used as a mitigation.

-When discovering designated oblivious DoH servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
-See {{ddr}} for more discussion, as well as the Security Considerations of {{?SVCBDNS=I-D.ietf-add-svcb-dns}}.

-For oblivious DoH servers, an attacker could use unique DoH path values to target or identify specific clients.
-Clients can mitigate such attacks in several ways.
-Some options include: only allow common DoH paths (such as the de-facto default "/dns-query{?dns}"); performing consistency checks by fetching the information about the resolver over multiple resolution paths; or coordinating with a trusted oblivious relay to validate that DoH paths are common across clients using the same gateway.

-As discussed in {{OHTTP}}, client requests using Oblivious HTTP can only be linked by recognizing the key configuration.
-In order to prevent unwanted linkability and tracking, clients using any key configuration discovery mechanism need to be concerned with attacks that target a specific user or population with a unique key configuration.

-There are several approaches clients can use to mitigate key targeting attacks. {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
-Clients SHOULD employ some technique to mitigate key targeting attack.
-Oblivious gateways that are detected to use targeted key configurations per-client MUST NOT be used.

 When clients fetch a gateway's configuration ({{config-fetch}}), they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
 In some circumstances,